dominikacookies/mongoose-intro-tutorial/README.md

 ## Description

-This repo contains code for a beginners workshop, introducing Mongo DB and mongoose.
-The full solution is available on the main branch, whereas the starter code and task description can be obtained from the dev branch.
+This repo contains code for a beginners workshop introducing Mongo DB and mongoose.
+The full solution is available on the main branch, whereas the starter code and task description can be obtained from the 'unsolved-task' branch.

-You can find descriptions of code snippets by searching the repo for 'NOTES'.
+You can find pointers and explanations of code snippets by searching the repo for 'NOTES'.

 ## Useful Links